mndy/spsc_queue/README.md

 of 'ownership transfer'.
 In other words, I wanted to make it clear in the API that the thread writing messages to the queue relinquished responsibility for destroying the messages to the thread reading messages from the queue.
-This is done by using `unique_ptr`s to pass messages.
-If you are not familiar with rvalues and `std::move()` then I suggest reading up on them before using this code.
+This is done by using `std::unique_ptr`s to pass messages.
+If you are not familiar with rvalues and `std::move` then I suggest reading up on them before using this code.

-Herb Sutter has written a nice blog post on the subject of using `unique_ptr`s as parameters [here](http://herbsutter.com/2013/06/05/gotw-91-solution-smart-pointer-parameters/).
+Herb Sutter has written a nice blog post on the subject of using smart pointers as parameters [here](http://herbsutter.com/2013/06/05/gotw-91-solution-smart-pointer-parameters/).

 ## Example